matter-labs-archive/PlasmaContract/README.md

 From this signature Plasma operator deduces a sender, checks that the sender is an owner of UTXOs referenced by inputs.
 Signature is based on EthereumPersonalHash(RLPEncode(Transaction)).
 Transaction should be well-formed, sum of inputs equal to sum of the outputs, etc

-### Numbered signed transaction
-An RLP encoded set with the following items:
-- Transaction number in block, 4 bytes, inserted by Plasma operator when block is assembled
-- Signed transaction, as described above

 ### Block header
 - Block number, 4 bytes, used in the main chain to double check proper ordering
 - Number of transactions in block, 4 bytes, purely informational